Report

 Gani Jaelani

-University of Utrecht, NL
+University of Utrecht, Netherland

 A Leper Speaks: Confronting Compulsory Leper Segregation in American Colonial Philippines